 When dropping off and picking up students at school, please observe the following safety restrictions: according to the Police, the highway (Route 84) is a No Parking area on both sides.
-There is also no parking along the streets.

 The South parking lot is for Faculty and Staff Parking only.
 The main entrance parking lot on both the north and south sides is designated as parent and visitor parking.
 Signs are posted in these areas.
 Faculty and staff parking are designated from the Reserved signs north toward the large parking lot.